Codetoil/TPS-Mod/README.md

 # TPS Mod - How to install - v2.x.x
-This mod is for Minecraft Forge for Minecraft v1.7.10-v1.13.2
+This mod is for Minecraft Forge for Minecraft v1.7.10-v1.14.4

-To install, download both the litlaunch version for the minecraft version you want, and the tpsmod version you want Drag-and-drop the litlaunch jar into the mods folder in your .minecraft directory.
+To install, download both the litlaunch version for the minecraft version you want, and the tpsmod version you want.

-If you are installing for 1.13 or above, put the tpsmod jar into a new folder named, "mods-litlaunch", without the quotes
+Put the tpsmod jar into a new folder named, "mods_litlaunch", without the quotes, and the litlaunch jar into the "mods" folder, like every other mod

-If you are installing for pre-1.13, put the tpsmod jar into the mods folder, in the same directory as the litlaunch jar

-You may ignore the "This kind of file may harm your computer" messages, as those are shown for all jar files My twitter is @codetoil, my discord is @Codetoil#7253, and my youtube is Codetoil.
+Note that the "This kind of file may harm your computer" messages are shown for all jar files My twitter is @codetoil, my discord is @Codetoil#7253, and my youtube is Codetoil.